 - 2017, Idaho: $50,000 Settlement.
 A woman was rear-ended.
 She suffered a concussion, convergence insufficiency, and soft-tissue spinal injuries.
 The woman also developed permanent vision issues.
 She alleged negligence against the at-fault driver.
 She claimed she tailgated her and failed to maintain an appropriate lookout.
 This case settled for $50,000.

 Idaho Personal Injury Laws

 Below is a general outline of Idaho law in personal injury cases.

 Idaho 2-Year Statute of Limitations in Personal Injury Cases

-In simple personal injury cases, such auto accidents or dog bites, the date of discovery is always going to be the date that the accident and/or injury occurred.
+In simple personal injury cases, such as auto accidents or dog bites, the date of discovery is always going to be the date that the accident and/or injury occurred.
 So the 2-year SOL period begins running right away.
-The discovery rule comes into play in more complication cases, such as medical malpractice cases involving misdiagnosis.
+The discovery rule comes into play in more complicated cases, such as medical malpractice cases involving misdiagnosis.
 In those cases, the 2-year SOL might not start until years after the plaintiff’s injury occurs.

 Idaho Follows Comparative Fault Rule

 In many personal injury cases, the defense may argue that the plaintiff was partly (or entirely) at fault for the accident or cause of their injury.
 These are referred to as shared fault cases, and each state has its own particular rules for how to resolve liability in these circumstances.
 Idaho has adopted the modern rule called modified comparative fault.